eranmos/ops-school-mid-project/README.md

 + Kandula App deployment on EKS cluster (Jenkins Job)

 ## Prerequisites
-To deploy all infrastructure you will need below application to be installed on your working station
+To deploy all infrastructure you will need below application to be installed on your workstation/server
  + Install [GIT](https://github.com/git-guides/install-git) on your workstation/server
  + Install [Terraform v1.1.2](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your workstation/server
  + Install [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) on your workstation/server